Pasha-Ignatyuk/grow/documentation/SRS.md

 #### "Delete" button

+"Delete" button redirects user to the confirmation window.
+Only after confirming the deletion, the employee is
-"Delete" button redirects user to the webpage of running department with the list of employees without deleted employee.
+removed from the database, and the user redirects to the webpage of running department with the list of employees
+without deleted employee.

 #### "EDIT" button